Manual-To-Automation-Sky/Javascript-Lesson-2-Parallel-Testing/README.md

 ## Introduction

-This example code shows a TestNG implementation of parallel testing on BrowserStack.
+This example code shows a Cypress implementation of parallel testing on BrowserStack.

 ## Necessary Tools